Wancle Thermal Immersion Circulator Review

 The Wancle Immersion Circulator's most noteworthy performance was in our circulation metric, which accounts for 30% of its overall score.
 In this metric, we added a small amount of food coloring to the corner of a 9.5-quart water bath, then awarded points proportional to the amount of time it took for each machine to disperse the dye enough that a uniform color was achieved.
 It only took the Wancle 14 seconds to do this, when it took the slowest models over ten times as long — 196 seconds.

 The Wancle Immersion Circulator also performed well in our temperature recovery and stability evaluations.
 This sous vide only took two minutes or so to regain its set temperature of 135°F after we dropped in three vacuum-packed frozen burger patties.
-Points were awarded based on the amount of time the Wancle Immersion Circulator deviated from the steady-state temperature as monitored by our thermochron temperature loggers, with these data loggers measuring down to the tenth of a degree.
+Points were awarded based on the amount of time the Wancle Immersion Circulator deviated from the steady-state temperature as monitored by our thermochron temperature loggers.
+These data loggers measured down to the tenth of a degree.
 This product only showed deviations from the steady temperature for 3.33% of the hour — one of the better showings we have seen.

 The interface on the Wancle isn't the easiest to use but wasn't too bad.
 It's easy enough to read the display the control wheel isn't too finicky when it comes to setting the timer and the temperature.